 - In the selected step definition file that opens in the editor, enter the desired code.
-Note that

 Type step definition in this frame and press Enter or Tab to complete input and pass to the next input field, where you have to enter your source code.
 After completing input, the caret moves to the end of the suggested step definition, and the editor returns to the regular mode of operation.

 Tips and tricks

 - While typing, use code completion Ctrl+Space after keywords.
 Note that you can narrow down the suggestion list by typing characters contained anywhere within a description.
 So doing, on top of the suggestion list there will be the variants that contain specified characters as prefixes, followed by the variants with the arbitrary occurrences of characters:

 - You can find usages of a step definition.
 To do that, place the caret at the desired definition, and press Alt+F7.
 Refer to the section Finding Usages in Project for details.

 - 12.0+ IntelliJ IDEA keeps an eye on the uniqueness of the step definitions.
 Step definitions with the same names are highlighted.